Laurensilvatti/Data_Course_GUERREROSILVA/README.md

-# Data Analysis Course - Utah Valley University
+# Data Analysis Course - Utah Valley University.
+Lauren Guerrero

 This site serves as a repository for all class material.